puppetlabs/trapperkeeper/README.md

 ## Bootstrapping

-As mentioned briefly in the tl;dr section, trapperkeeper relies on a `bootstrap.cfg` file to determine the list of services that it should load at startup.
-The other piece of the bootstrapping equation is setting up a `main` that calls trapperkeeper's bootstrap code.
+As mentioned briefly in the tl;dr section, Trapperkeeper relies on a `bootstrap.cfg` file to determine the list of services that it should load at startup.
+The other piece of the bootstrapping equation is setting up a `main` that calls Trapperkeeper's bootstrap code.
 Here we'll go into a bit more detail about both of these topics.

 ### `bootstrap.cfg`